4.7 million UK homes have struggled to afford their telecoms bills this year

 The broadband and mobile markets offer customers a wide range of choice, with different deals available to suit different needs.
 For example, superfast broadband is available from under £25 a month, but people can also choose to pay more for a faster service.

 But people suffering financial hardship can struggle with their bills.
-Some broadband providers – such as BT, KCOM and Virgin Media – offer cheaper tariffs to help customers on low incomes, but relatively few customers have taken up one of these options.
+Some broadband providers – such as BT, KCOM and Virgin Media – offer cheaper tariffs to help customers on low incomes, but relatively few customers have taken up one of these targeted affordable options.

 BT Basic + Broadband